-The study of deep structure of the Earth's crust is of great interest for both applied (e.g. mineral exploration) and scientific research.
-For this the electromagnetic (EM) studies which enable to construct the distribution of electrical conductivity in the Earth's

-- 5 crust are of great use.
+Abstract.
+The study of the deep structure of the Earth's crust is of great interest for both applied (e.g. mineral exploration) and scientific research.
+For this the electromagnetic (EM) studies which enable one to construct the distribution of electrical conductivity in the Earth's crust are of great use.
 The most common method of EM exploration is magnetotelluric sounding (MT).
-This passive method of research uses a wide range of natural geomagnetic variations as a powerful source of electromagnetic induction in the Earth, producing there telluric currents variations.
-It includes the measurements of variations of natural electric and magnetic fields in orthogonal directions at the surface of the - Earth.
-By this, the measurements of electric field are much more complicated metrological process, and namely they are limiting the precision of MT prospecting.
+This passive method of research uses a wide range of natural geomagnetic variations as a powerful source of electromagnetic induction in the Earth, producing telluric current variations there.
+It includes the measurements of variations of natural electric and magnetic fields in orthogonal directions at the surface of the Earth.
+By this, the measurements of electric fields are much more complicated metrological processes, and, namely, they limit the precision of MT prospecting.
 This is especially complicated at deep sounding when measurements of long periods are of interest.
-The increase of the accuracy of the electric field measurement can significantly improve the quality of MT data.
-Because of this the development of new version - of instrument for the measurements of electric field at MT both electric field sensors and the electrometer - with higher relative to the known instruments parameters level were initiated.
-The paper deals with the peculiarities of this development and the results of experimental tests of the new sensors and electrometer included as a unit in the long-period magnetotelluric station LEMI-420 are given.
+The increase in the accuracy of the electric field measurement can significantly improve the quality of MT data.
+Because of this, the development of a new version of an instrument for the measurements of electric fields at MT - both electric field sensors and the electrometer - with higher levels relative to the known instrument parameter level - was initiated.
+The paper deals with the peculiarities of this development and the results of experimental tests of the new sensors and electrometers included as a unit in the long-period magnetotelluric station LEMI-420 are given.

-20 1 Introduction
+1 Introduction

-The study of deep structure of the Earth's crust is of great interest for both applied (e.g. mineral exploration) and scientific research.
-The most common method of EM exploration is magnetotelluric sounding (MT) method proposed by Tikhonov (1950) and Cagniard (1953) in the 50s of last century.
+The study of the deep structure of the Earth's crust is of great interest for both applied (e.g. mineral exploration) and scientific research.
+The most common method of EM exploration is the magnetotelluric sounding (MT) method proposed by Tikhonov (1950) and Cagniard (1953) in the 50s of last century.
 This is a passive method of research, which uses a wide range of natural geomagnetic variations as a powerful source of electromagnetic induction in the Earth.
-MT technique includes the measurements of variations of natural electric and magnetic fields in orthogonal directions at the surface of the Earth.
+The MT technique includes the measurements of variations of natural electric and magnetic fields in orthogonal directions at the surface of the Earth.
 Then the conductivity structure of the Earth's crust is determined by the obtained data processing.
-As a result the geoelectric cross-section for the depths from several tens of meters to several hundred kilometres is constructed (Simpson and Bahr, 2005).
+As a result the geoelectric cross section for the depths from several tens of metres to several hundred kilometres is constructed (Simpson and Bahr, 2005).

 Like other methods, MT has its limitations.
-Particularly, the 3-D models analysis which is built on the basis of magnetotelluric data shows that the distribution of electrical conductivity in the deep or subsurface structures which contain conducting inclusions makes it possible to select the faults based on the MT data only in cases of the fault's great length.
+Particularly, the 3-D model analysis which is built on the basis of magnetotelluric data shows that the distribution of electrical conductivity in the deep or subsurface structures which contain conducting inclusions makes it possible to select the faults based on the MT data only in cases of the fault's great length.
 Furthermore, the magnetotelluric data interpretation is greatly complicated by 3-D subsurface heterogeneity.
-Fault zone with high electrical conductivity cause vertical redistribution of telluric currents, which in turn leads to an increase in the MT field response from the conductive zones in the Earth's crust which makes the interpretation difficult.
+Fault zones with high electrical conductivity cause vertical redistribution of telluric currents, which in turn leads to an increase in the MT field response from the conductive zones in the Earth's crust which makes the interpretation difficult.